Mishawaka, Indiana: Public schools

-Public schools in Mishawaka and/or serving Mishawaka are operated by several school districts.
+Public schools located in and/or serving Mishawaka are operated by several school districts.
 School City of Mishawaka serves the central part of the city.
 Other sections are within the Penn-Harris-Madison School Corporation and the South Bend Community School Corporation.
 Mishawaka High School is the sole high school of the Mishawaka school district.
+School City of Mishawaka (School District of Mishawaka) contains a total of 9 Schools including 2 secondary Schools: Mishawaka High and John Young Middle School, and 7 Elementary Schools which includes the following: Battell, Beiger, Emmons, Hums, LaSalle, Liberty, and Twin Branch.

 Penn-Harris elementary schools serving sections of Mishawaka include Walt Disney (in the Mishawaka city limits), Elm Road, Meadow's Edge, Prairie Vista, and Elsie Rogers; the middle schools respectively are Schmucker and Grissom.
 Penn High School, outside of the city limits, is the sole public high school of the Penn-Harris-Madison school district.
 Aside from Walt Disney Elementary, none of the other respective schools are in the Mishawaka city limits.
 The school zonings for the South Bend School Corporation area are as follows (none of the schools are in Mishawaka): Darden Elementary School Edison Middle School and Adams High School.
 The section was in 2020 zoned to Tarkington Elementary, which closed in 2021.